jolpica/jolpica-f1/docs/endpoints/constructors.md

 ### results

-**Filters for only constructors which had a driver racing for them finish a race in a specific position**
+Filters for only constructors which had a driver racing for them finish a race in a specific position.

 `/results/{finishPosition}/` -> ex: `/ergast/f1/results/1/constructors/`